-What's the Best Way to Test a Generative AI Model?
+Testing a Generative AI Model?

-The Three-Pillar Framework for Testing Generative AI
+The Three-Pillar Testing Framework

 1. Technical Performance Evaluation

-- Resource usage: Monitor memory, GPU utilization, and power consumption during generation.
+- Resource usage: Monitor memory, GPU utilization, and power consumption during generation

-- Consistency: Test the model's ability to produce similar quality outputs across different runs with identical inputs.
+- Consistency: Test the model's ability to produce similar quality outputs across different runs with identical inputs

 2. Output Quality Assessment

-- Aesthetic quality: For visual and audio outputs, subjective quality matters tremendously.
+- Aesthetic quality: For visual and audio outputs, subjective quality matters tremendously

 For video generation models like Kling 2.1 Master, conduct side-by-side comparisons with other leading models to establish quality benchmarks.